Andrimarciely/devcoursesapi/README.md

 # devcoursesapi
-Development of an API with a collection of courses in development of software.
+Development of an API with a collection of courses in software development.

 This is an evaluation activity of the FIC/Aranouá Spring Boot course